gtb08177/llnw-cdn/README.md

 https://linux.die.net/man/1/pssh

-### Asked for TODOs remiaing
-# 1 - Ansible sync to put objects on the box
-# 2 - Multiple objects with difference caching headers on a per item basis.
-# 3 - s-maxage from origin to edge

 ### Nice Stretch Ideas
-# 1 - purge with a secret header
-# 2 - pssh to run purge in parallel.
+# 1 - pssh to run purge in parallel.
-# 3 - use pssh to pull all the varnishlog to demo how many requests
+# 2 - use pssh to pull all the varnishlog to demo how many requests
+# 3 - SSL cert with nginx front varnish as to allow SSL termination